New radio constraints on the obscured star formation rates of massive GRB hosts at redshifts 2-3.5: Radio- and UV-based SFR

 We derive a 3$\sigma$ upper limit on the C-band flux density of 3.0 $\mu$Jy, corresponding to a radio SFR limit of 85 $\mathrm{M_{\odot} yr^{-1}}$ at $z \sim 2.323$.
 This result is consistent with the low $A_{V}$ derived from the optical-NIR SED and therefore suggests that the host galaxy as a whole is not significantly affected by dust.
 This observation identifies a galaxy that is able to sustain a SFR of $\sim$ 40 $\mathrm{M_{\odot} yr^{-1}}$ at $z \sim 2.3$ without significant dust obscuration.
 Using the non-extinction-corrected H$\alpha$ emission, we get $\mathrm{SFR_{unobscured}}$ = 40 $\mathrm{M_{\odot} yr^{-1}}$, so the ratio $\mathrm{SFR_{total}/SFR_{unobscured}}$ is $< 2.1$ for this $\mathrm{M_{*} > 10^{10} M_{\odot}}$ galaxy.
 In contrast, the corresponding ratio derived for the main sequence of star-forming galaxies at $z \sim 2.5$ from \cite{whitaker2017constant} is $\sim 6$.

-Given the small impact parameter of the afterglow ($119$ pc) from the centroid of the galaxy, the apparent lack of significant dust extinction along the line of sight to the GRB, and in the host galaxy as a whole from the radio observations, is puzzling.
+Given the small impact parameter of the afterglow ($119$ pc) from the centroid of the bright star-forming region, the apparent lack of significant dust extinction along the line of sight to the GRB, and in the host galaxy as a whole from the radio observations, is puzzling.